sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/transforms/guides/lifecycle-state-transforms.md

 ## Overview

-In this guide we will walk through a lifecycle state transform that requires nesting transforms together to achieve your desired result.
+In this guide, you will walk through a lifecycle state transform that requires you to nest multiple transforms together to achieve your desired result.

-A lifecycle state is a status that an identity can be in for example, `active`, `inactive` and `terminated`.
-You can then use this lifecycle state in IdentityNow to determine the access of an identity.
+A lifecycle state is a status an identity can be in, such as `active`, `inactive` and `terminated`, for example.
+You can then use this lifecycle state in IdentityNow to determine an identity's access.

-## Determine Lifecycle State from End Date attribute
+## Determine lifecycle state from end date attribute

-The scenario is as follows.
-If the end date is greater than 25 days from today the transform will return `active`.
-If the end date is between 7 and 25 days from today then the transform will return `activePendingTermination`.
-If the end date is between 0 and 7 days from today then the transform will return `inactivePendingTermination`.
+The example scenario is as follows: If the end date is greater than 25 days from today, the transform will return `active`.
+If the end date is between 7 and 25 days from today, the transform will return `activePendingTermination`.
+If the end date is between 0 and 7 days from today, the transform will return `inactivePendingTermination`.
 Finally, if the end date is in the past, the transform will return `terminated`.

 The table shows conditions and expected outcomes.